cornell-ece5745/ece5745-tut8-sram/docs/index.md

 the area of the block, the capacitance on all pins, and power of the circuit.
-By default OpenRAM will use analytical models to estimate this characterization data which is probably why the timing values are not varying within a look-up table.
-OpenRAM can also use spice simulations to estimate this characterization data.
+By default OpenRAM will use analytical models to estimate this characterization data which is probably why the timing values are not varying too much within a look-up table.
+OpenRAM can also use SPICE simulations to estimate this characterization data.
 These simulations will result in the memory compiler taking significantly longer to generate the SRAM macros, but will also result in much more accurate characterization data.

 The `.lef` file will mostly contain large rectangular blockages which mean that the ASIC tools should not route any M1, M2, M3 wires over the